-List of 7 Best Alternatives for Live TV in 2020:-
+List of Best Alternatives for Live TV in 2022

-1.)
-Sling TV
+1. Sling TV

 Sling TV’s got the best basic packages of Orange or Blue, both costing you $30 each.
 If not, you can have a combo of these both for $45!
 This would give you popular channels like ESPN, CNN, FOX, Comedy Central, History TV, etc.

-Try it here: Sling TV
+Try it here: Sling TV.

-2.)
-Hulu Live TV
+2. Hulu Live TV

-After being successful in serving on-demand content, Hulu ventured out to Live TV, where it broadcasts direct TV streaming from its supported apps in the library.
-This package of 60+ channels starts from $55 a month and Hulu made add-ons even cheaper to attract more people.
+After successfully serving on-demand content, Hulu ventured out to Live TV, where it broadcasts direct TV streaming from its supported apps in the library.
+This package of 60+ channels starts from $55 a month, and Hulu made add-ons even cheaper to attract more people.

-Try it here: Hulu Live TV
+Try it here: Hulu Live TV.

-3.)
-YouTube TV
+3. YouTube TV

 Currently available only in the US, but worth recommending.
 Ever thought YouTube has a live TV service?
 It’s got 70+ channels for $50/month.
 It supports all major devices with 3 simultaneous connections.
 You can watch personalized content relevant to your locality and there’s no limit for DVR storage!
-Great isn’t it?
+Great, isn’t it?

-Try it here: YouTube TV
+Try it here: YouTube TV.

 The one on our list may not seem that legal, but it’s great.
-ThopTV somehow procures content from over 3,000 channels to present let you stream for free!
-Besides, there’s a huge library of movies too.
+ThopTV somehow procures content from over 3,000 channels to present lets you stream for free!
+Besides, there’s a vast library of movies too.

 Try it here: ThopTV

-5.)
-AT&T TV Now
+5. AT&T TV Now

-The only perk of picking this to be the complimentary access to HBO Family and Latino content with 500 hours of DVR.
-This isn’t recommended unless you care about having the same telecom, broadband and TV operators and desire for HBO things.
+The only perk of picking this is the complimentary access to HBO Family and Latino content with 500 hours of DVR.
+This isn’t recommended unless you care about having the same telecom, broadband and TV operators and desire HBO things.

 Try it here: AT&T TV

-6.)
-Philo TV
+6. Philo TV

 Try it here: Philo TV

 It’s just not having ESPN.
-Aside from this, it’s fairly priced at $55/month for 92 channels all the way up to $80.
+Aside from this, it’s fairly priced at $55/month for 92 channels up to $80.
 This increase in cost removes the cap for DVR storage and the number of devices supported to simultaneous streaming.